Triple Crown (professional wrestling): Extreme Championship Wrestling

 The Extreme Championship Wrestling (ECW) Triple Crown consisted of the ECW World Heavyweight Championship, the ECW World Television Championship and the ECW World Tag Team Championship.

 ECW was founded in 1992 as Eastern Championship Wrestling until the name was changed to Extreme Championship Wrestling in 1994.
-While Johnny Hotbody won all three titles before 1994, sources consider Mikey Whipwreck the first Triple Crown Champion.
+Whilst Johnny Hotbody won all three titles before 1994, some websites consider Mikey Whipwreck the first Triple Crown Champion, due to the significance of the re-brand.